WellingtonNico/well_mask_money/README.md

 # Well Mask Money

-Simple library to mask currency inputs
+Simple library to mask currency inputs.

+Is this just one more js lib?
+No!
-`it does not need jQuery`
+`it does not need jQuery` and it easy allow 0 and empty at same time, which is a commom problem.

 [Demonstration here](https://wellingtonnico.github.io/well_mask_money/)